anthonymiyoro/SocialFox/README.md

 print(data.decode("utf-8"))
 ```

-And returns a JSON response with the structure below, but takes a long time (around 60 seconds :( ) :
+And returns a JSON response with the structure below, but takes around 30 seconds :(
 ```
 [
   [